cduncan9/cduncan9.github.io/lightbox.md

 * It must be able to survive a 3 ft drop test

 ## Design Process

+### Mechanical

+The enclosing of the light box was designed in Onshape.
+Throughout the entire design process, specific decisions were made to successfully meet all of the user needs.
+The light box enclosing was designed in three parts consisting of a top piece, bottom piece, and battery cover.
+This three piece design was meant to improve the ease of access to the internal components of the lightbox for quick battery replacement and electrical troubleshooting.

+### Electrical

 ## Testing

 ## Future Improvements